-Driven by the current debates on the effectiveness of foreign aid in mitigating economic and social illnesses in recipient countries, this study aims at investigating the impact of aid on economic growth in Sudan.
+Driven by the current debates on the effectiveness of foreign aid in mitigating economi illnesses in recipient countries, this study aims at investigating the impact of aid on economic growth in Sudan.
 To make this aim reachable, the intended study applies the ARDL cointegration technique to a time series data set pertain to Sudan and spans over the period from 1980 to 2015.

-The result of ARDL F-statistic bounds tests conclusively reveals the existence of cointegrating relationship between variables under consideration.
+The result of ARDL F-statistic bounds tests conclusively reveals the existence of cointegrating relationship between variables used.
 Accordingly, the study proceeds to estimate the error correction model to verify the short and the long run relationships.
-Expectedly, the results show that foreign aid in the form of ODA has a positive and significant long run influence on GDP growth.
+Expectedly, the results show that aid in the form of ODA has a positive and significant long run influence on GDP growth.
 This result is consistent with the voluminous number of previous studies arguing that aid presence spurs economic growth in recipient countries.
 In the same vein, it challenges the findings brought by a strand of well-established studies rejecting the contribution of aid to economic growth.
-Interestingly, the results also show that the interaction between aid and corruption in public institutions debilitates economic growth in Sudan.
+Interestingly, the results also show that the interaction between aid and corruption in public institutions debilitates economic growth.
 As predicted, improvement in human capital, the expansion in exports, making banking credit available to private sector, implementing privatization policy are all found to be positively and significantly related to economic growth.
 In addition, the results show that domestic capital formation has no long run significant impact on GDP.
 This finding agrees with the new classical growth theory which argues that the contribution of capital to economic growth can be only hold in the short run.
-With respect to the short run impact of aid, the results reveals that aid decreases economic growth, meaning that aid resources needs a maturation period in order to offer its desirable benefits to Sudan economy.

-The results obtained by this study have a number of policy implications for both Sudan and other developing countries.
-Firstly, Sudan as one of the highly aided countries needs to lighten its reliance on foreign aid as a key promoter for economic growth.
-This is because the dependence on such unguaranteed resources has severe negative consequences on the future economic performance of the country.
+The results obtained by this study have many policy implications.
+First, Sudan as one of the highly aided countries needs to lighten its reliance on aid as a key promoter for economic growth.
+This is because the dependence on such unguaranteed resources has negative consequences on the future economic performance of the country.
 For instance, aid, particularly when it turns out to be conditioned or fluctuated, would draw government to take some measures that may oppose nation's higher economic goals.
-Second, policymakers should spend aid resources on soft infrastructures such as, expanding and upgrading educational facilities, health care services provision and rebuilding the capacities among domestic cadres rather than spending them on final consumption.
-Adopting such policy action would intensify the effectiveness of aid in multiplying the welfare benefits arising from aid.
-Third, the above findings may be indicative for the severity of corruption in public institutions on the country's economic performance.
-Yet, there is much evidence that high institutional quality, through strengthening accountability and transparency in the public institutions, increases the desirable impact of foreign aid on the national economy.
-This is so because both aid and institutional quality are interlinked and that the ability of the economy to absorb aid resources effectively is likely to be influenced in part by the level of institutional development.
+Second, policymakers should use aid resources to develop soft infrastructures such as educational facilities, health care services and rebuilding the capacities of cadres.
+Third, the above findings may be indicative for the severity of corruption in public institutional quality increases the desirable impact of foreign aid on the national economy.
 Accordingly, policymakers should work on establishing a transparent public environment.
 Specifically, the levels of accountability in the public institutions must be enforced and sustained.
 This would help maximize the contributions of aid in accelerating and sustaining economic growth in the long run.
-Moreover, adopting such measures decreases the likelihood of aid fungiblity.
-In other words, sustaining high level of accountability makes aid complement public health spending instead of substituting it.
-Accordingly, both aid and government spending would work collectively to achieve the nation's development galls.